 What are fixed hours?

-Some departments like Admin & General and sales may have a fixed number of hours each month regardless of occupancy and activity.
-The total fixed hours for a cockpit will be divided equally every day of the month, giving a straight, yellow line...
+Some departments, like admin & general and sales, may have a fixed number of hours each month regardless of occupancy and activity at the property.
+The total fixed hours for a cockpit will be divided equally between every weekday in the month,...

 How is productivity calculated?